loko087/2048_animated_game/README.md

 # 2048 animated game
 - Framework: Phaser
 - Description: 2048 game is one of the most famous game in mobile app.
 This game is built in Phaser framework for HTML5 game experience
-- Goal: web version - android/IOS app deploymeny
+- Goal: web version - android/IOS app deployment

 # How to test
 1. git clone https://github.com/phuhien92/2048_animated_game.git